Old Text School: Controversy among new schools

-The Ancient Script school was rationalistic.
+The Old Text School was rationalistic.
 They rejected apocrypha and believed that the classics were only edited by Confucius.
 They believed history was caused by human actions and viewed the Son of Heaven (the emperor of China) as the axis mundi whose will was absolute.
 Officials may advise but not disobey as it is the emperor who is ultimately responsible for keeping or losing the Mandate of Heaven.

-The Ancient Script texts had a peculiarly archaist bent.
+The Old Text works had a peculiarly archaist bent.
 They emphasized the sage-like as opposed to the prophet-like characteristics of Confucius, thereby making him look more like the earlier sages who founded and ruled the Zhou dynasty or even the still more archaic states which preceded it.
 And yet, these archaic sage-kings are shown ruling China with a bureaucratic apparatus peculiarly like that available to Han dynasty rulers, and hence by methods which strikingly echoed those of putative enemies of Wang Mang, the modernists.
-The Former Han (206 BC – AD 8), prior to Wang Mang, had favored the Current Script Text.
-When Wang seized power, he declared the Ancient Script Texts to be the state orthodoxy.
-After the Han restoration, the Current Script Texts became orthodox again.
+The Former Han (206 BC – AD 8), prior to Wang Mang, had favored the New Text work.
+When Wang seized power, he declared the Old Text works to be the state orthodoxy.
+After the Han restoration, the New Text works became orthodox again.

-Later Han (AD 25–220) scholars began favoring the Ancient Script Texts.
+Later Han (AD 25–220) scholars began favoring the Old Text works.
 Zheng Xuan synthesized the teachings of both schools.
-While he was very influential, he was unable to unseat the Current Script Texts orthodoxy though the issue became moot when both schools disappeared after the collapse of the Han.
-The Ancient Script was promoted under Wang Mang and remained influential from the Later Han to modern times.
+While he was very influential, he was unable to unseat the New Text orthodoxy though the issue became moot when both schools disappeared after the collapse of the Han.
+The Old Text School was promoted under Wang Mang and remained influential from the Later Han to modern times.
 Zheng became the mainstream source of interpretation until the appearance of Neo-Confucianism in the Tang and Song dynasties.
 The controversy was forgotten until it was rediscovered during the Qing dynasty by scholars of Han learning.

 Modern interpretations

-Significance of the Ancient/Current script text controversy is a debate topic in the modern sinology.
-Michael Nylan has proved that the issue itself was an artificial projection of the mid-Han problematic onto the early Han realities.
+Significance of the Old and New Text controversy is a debate topic in the modern sinology.
+Michael Nylan has argued that the issue itself was an artificial projection of the mid-Han problematic onto the early Han realities.